melt-ui/melt-ui/src/docs/content/builders/sortable.md

 zone.

-When a zone contains no `$item` elements, the first item dragged into this zone will be added as a child. added as a child of the zone.
+When a zone contains no `$item` elements, the first item dragged into this zone will be added as a child.
 This may not be the desired behavior, and instead you wish to have a target location for items to be placed.

 Multiple item groups can be used within the same zone.
-This can be useful when you wish to separate items into different groups.

 <Callout type='warning'>